hchenqi/ViewDesign/README.md

 A `Surface` or a `Layer` can hold the actual backend-dependent render target for rendering a `Canvas`.
 A `Surface` is owned by a `Window` that is capable of presenting the window on the desktop.
 A `Layer` is an off-screen framebuffer that can render the figures and itself be composited as a `Figure` on another `Layer` or a `Surface`.

-The component `LayerFrame` is provided as a wrapper of a `Layer` that can be directly inserted in the view tree, caching the content of its child views to avoid frequent redraws.
+The component `LayerFrame` is provided in the standard component library of *ViewDesign* as a wrapper of `Layer` that can be directly inserted in the view tree, caching the rendered result of the subtree to avoid frequent redraws of its child views which are rather static during scrolling, etc.

 ### MouseEvent / KeyEvent / FocusEvent